screentek/Optimizely/README.md

 #### 3. Adding two lines to your Startup.cs:
 Add the following lines to your startup.cs file.

-First line to be added at the top:
+First line to be added at the top (before the CMS is added):

     services.AddImageShopRegistration()